info icon

 The barriers to making healthy food choices

 The barrier of finances is another big obstacle to a healthy diet.
-Many individuals have knowledge and time to meal prep but cannot afford the price tag that comes with nutritious foods.
-The government needs to make healthy food to be more accessible and more affordable.
-There needs to be changes in the public sector so the barrier to right food is readily available and cost-effective.
+Many individuals have the knowledge and time to meal prep, but cannot afford the price tag that comes with nutritious foods.
+The government needs to make healthy food more accessible and more affordable.
+There needs to be changes in the public sector so that the barrier to the right food is readily available and cost-effective.

 Consulting a professional